Augustus O. Bacon

 Augustus Octavius Bacon (October 20, 1839 – February 14, 1914) was a Confederate soldier, segregationist, and U.S. politician.
-A member of the Democratic Party, he served as a U.S. senator from Georgia, becoming the first senator to be directly elected after the ratification of the 17th Amendment, and rose to the position of president pro tempore of the United States Senate.
+A member of the Democratic Party, he served as a U.S. senator from Georgia, becoming the first senator to be directly elected after the ratification of the Seventeenth Amendment, and rose to the position of president pro tempore of the United States Senate.
 Controversy arose during the American Civil Rights Movement over a provision in his will that created a racially segregated park in his hometown of Macon, which led to two U.S. Supreme Court decisions.
 He was a slave owner.

-Biography
+Early life and education

-Augustus Octavius Bacon was born in Bryan County, Georgia.
+Bacon was born in Bryan County, Georgia, on October 20, 1839.
 He graduated in 1859 from the University of Georgia (UGA) in Athens, Georgia, and from the University of Georgia School of Law in its inaugural class of graduates in 1860.
 While at UGA, he was a member of the Phi Kappa Literary Society.

+Career

+American Civil War

 He was a soldier in the army of the Confederate States of America during the American Civil War.

+Georgia House of Representatives

 Following the end of the war, he served in the Georgia State House of Representatives from 1871 to 1886, for much of that time as House speaker.
 He made his home in Macon.

+U.S. Senate

-Bacon was elected as one of Georgia's United States senators in 1894 and was re-elected to three subsequent terms.
+Bacon was elected as one of Georgia's United States senators in 1894 and was reelected to three subsequent terms.
 Bacon held several committee chairmanships (Committee on Engrossed Bills, Committee on Private Land Claims, Committee on Foreign Relations).
 He considered himself an Anglophile, once remarking that "all the blood in me comes from English ancestors," but he did not want America to become an imperial power along the same lines as the United Kingdom; he opposed the Spanish–American War and the subsequent occupation of the Philippines on those grounds.

 He served as one of several alternating presidents pro tempore of the United States Senate during the 62nd Congress (1911 to 1913), as part of a compromise under which Bacon and four senators from the Republican majority rotated in the office because no single candidate in either party was able to secure a majority vote.

 While in the Senate, Bacon was one of a number of members of Congress who tried to get "better" streets in Washington, D.C., named after their home states.
 Although most of these efforts failed, in 1908 Bacon succeeded in having Brightwood Avenue (or Brookeville Pike) renamed Georgia Avenue.
 The old Georgia Avenue became Potomac Avenue.

+Death

 Bacon died of a coronary occlusion on February 14, 1914, in Washington, D.C., at the age of 74.
 He was buried at Rose Hill Cemetery in Macon, Georgia.